DroidWorksStudio/mLauncher/.github/pull_request_template.md

 # How Has This Been Tested? <!-- to be filled in -->

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration
+1. Please describe the tests that you ran to verify your changes.
+2. Provide instructions so we can reproduce.
+3. Please list any relevant details for your test configuration

 - [ ] Test A
 - [ ] Test B